halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 site = { bucket = "./public" }
 ```

-While we haven't actually created a Worker yet, we can run the site locally using Wrangler.
-The first step is to build the site using hugo and then run a local server with Wrangler.
+While you haven't actually created a Worker yet, we can run the site locally using Wrangler.
+The first step is to build the site using Hugo and then run a local server with Wrangler.

 ```bash
 hugo